CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/extensions/HydroModeler/Tutorial03.rst

 .. index::
    single: Create the Configuration Xml

-Create the Configuration Xml
+Create the Configuration xml file
-''''''''''''''''''''''''''''
+'''''''''''''''''''''''''''''''''

-Configuration file define the exchange items (output - input) of the component, and the time horizon of the component (start - end - step) time.
+The configuration file defines the exchange items (output and input) of the component, the time horizon of the component (start and end times), as well as the time step of the component.

 1. Add a xml file to the Data folder.